daskoushik/rimes_assignment/README.md

 c.
 Provide a network design for all systems.

 2. If there are no limited in physical servers and two public network connections available, please:
 a.
-Provide your best prac�ce designs and architectures to manage and handle all servers and systems.
+Provide your best practice designs and architectures to manage and handle all servers and systems.

 You can use: